2025–26 Premier League of Bosnia and Herzegovina

-The 2025–26 Premier League of Bosnia and Herzegovina (known as the Wwin League for sponsorship reasons) is the 26th season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
-The season began on 26 July 2025 and will end on 31 May 2026, with a winter break between mid December 2025 and early February 2026.
+The 2025–26 Premier League of Bosnia and Herzegovina (known as the Wwin League for sponsorship reasons) was the 26th season of the Premier League of Bosnia and Herzegovina, the highest football league of Bosnia and Herzegovina.
+The season began on 26 July 2025 and ended on 26 May 2026, with a winter break between mid December 2025 and early February 2026.

-This is the first season played with 10 teams, as the number of clubs was reduced from 12 starting with the 2025–26 season.
+This was the first season played with 10 teams, as the number of clubs was reduced from 12 starting with the 2025–26 season.
+During the season, every team played each other four times, both home and away twice, for a total of 36 matches per team.

-Zrinjski Mostar are the defending champions, having won their ninth Premier League title in the previous season.
+Zrinjski Mostar were the defending champions, but were dethroned by Borac Banja Luka with four games to spare.

 Teams

-Ten teams are contesting in the league – the top nine teams from the previous season and one promoted from one of the second-level leagues.
-The promoted team is Rudar Prijedor, while Stupčanica failed to obtain a license to compete in the Premier League.
+Ten teams contested in the league – the top nine teams from the previous season and one promoted from one of the second-level leagues.
+The promoted team was Rudar Prijedor, while Stupčanica failed to obtain a license to compete in the Premier League.
 The relegated teams from the previous season were Igman Konjic, GOŠK Gabela and Sloboda Tuzla.